 Smyrna, DE (May 18, 2026) – An 8-year-old boy was injured after being struck by a dirt bike at Sunnyside Park in Smyrna.
-Emergency units responded to the park at approximately 4:00 p.m. on May 15 following reports of a child being hit.
+Emergency units responded to the park at approximately 4:00 p.m. on May 15 following reports of a child who had been hit by a motorcycle.

 Authorities said the child was playing on basketball courts when a dirt bike operated by a 15-year-old rider entered the area and struck him.
 Police reported that the rider left the scene without stopping or reporting the incident.